 About AMFDP

-The program was renamed and expanded in 2004 in honor of Harold Amos, Ph.D., who was the first African-American to chair a department, now the Department of Microbiology, of the Harvard Medical School.
-Dr. Amos worked tirelessly to recruit and mentor countless numbers of minority and disadvantaged students to careers in academic medicine and science.
+The program was renamed and expanded in 2004 in honor of Harold Amos, Ph.D., who was the first Black to chair a department, now the Department of Microbiology, of the Harvard Medical School.
+Dr. Amos worked tirelessly to recruit and mentor countless numbers of students to careers in academic medicine and science.
 He was a founding member of the National Advisory Committee of the Robert Wood Johnson Foundation’s Minority Medical Faculty Development Program in 1983, and served as the Program’s National Program Director between 1989 and 1993.
 Dr. Amos remained active with the program until his death in 2003.

 The program was further expanded in 2012 to include dental medicine, and in 2016 to include nursing.